vecnas/jiant/README.md

     jiant.bindUi(prefix, root)

-should be called when all HTML elements are available, binds UI definition to actual HTML UI implementation.
-Prefix is string to add to element name for HTML resolution.
+should be called when all HTML elements are available, binds UI definition to actual HTML UI implementation. prefix parameter is string to add to element name for HTML resolution.
 For example, if use prefix "myapp_" in example above, then HTML elements should be named myapp_mainLayoutView.
-Empty prefix "" could be used to have exactly same id and class names.
+Empty prefix "" could be used to have exactly same id and class names as declared in UI spec. root parameter is root of json, it could contain following nodes:

+    views - children of this element are bound as view templates - children of this element are bound as templates ajax - children of this template automatically replaced with ajax calls to server

+Next is

+    handleErrorFn - function to be called on errors from server, by default it prints error to console, if available

+This function accepts one parameter, error text.
+Two functions exposed for convenience, print info or error messages to console, if available:

+    logInfo
+    logError

+Control types.
+Mainly used for UI document read convenience:

+    jiant.collection
+    jiant.container,
+    jiant.ctl,
+    jiant.fn,
+    jiant.form,
+    jiant.grid,
+    jiant.image,
+    jiant.input,
+    jiant.inputInt,
+    jiant.label,
+    jiant.lookup,
+    jiant.pager,
+    jiant.slider,
+    jiant.stub,
+    jiant.tabs

+Few of them add extra features to described HTML element:

+    jiant.tabs - called elem.tabs() during binding, will work only if jqueryui available jiant.inputInt - adds keydown listener to bound HTML input, to restrict it to numbers and some other keys, like arrows, tab, home/end
+    jiant.pager - exposes object
+        {onValueChange: function(callback),
+         updatePager: function(page)}
+         and builds bootstrap-compatible HTML infrastructure inside of element declared as pager.
+         That's experiment about building whole UI framework around Jiant

 Possible extensions
 -------------------